mltframework/mlt_web/plugins/FilterAvfilter-estdif.md

 description:
 specify the edge cost for edge matching
-type: float
+type: integer
 readonly: no
 required: no
 minimum: 0
-maximum: 9
+maximum: 50
-default: 1
+default: 2

 ### av.mcost

 description:
 specify the middle cost for edge matching
-type: float
+type: integer
 readonly: no
 required: no
 minimum: 0
-maximum: 1
+maximum: 50
-default: 0.5
+default: 1

 ### av.dcost

 description:
 specify the distance cost for edge matching
-type: float
+type: integer
 readonly: no
 required: no
 minimum: 0
-maximum: 1
+maximum: 50
-default: 0.5
+default: 1

 ### av.interp